 Surline Middle School is working to close the achievement gap with the bottom 30 percent of students in each grade level.
-First, teachers are working to strengthen overall instruction as we come out of the pandemic and student attendance is becoming more consistent.
+First, teachers are working to strengthen overall instruction.
+We have seen that student attendance is becoming more consistent.
 Students that need additional instruction may see an interventionist to strengthen reading and math skills.
 Students can access before and after school tutoring as well as summer school.
 Staff is revisiting the work of Eric Jensen as all children benefit from his strategies including children of poverty and the bottom 30 percent.
 Teachers are supported through professional development and the use of a part time instructional coach.
-Implementation is monitored by administration during observations over the course of the school year using the 5 Dimensions of Teaching and Learning rubrics.
+Implementation of specific instructional strategies is monitored by administration during observations over the course of the school year using the 5 Dimensions of Teaching and Learning rubrics.
+Capturing Kids' Hearts has been adopted throughout the district to support student engagement by building strong positive relationships.